ddesborough/xkcd2601/README.md

 Adapted from Pgn674's machine speech-to-text transcript.

-(Note: it was run in Berkeley LOGO aka `ucblogo`)
+(Note: it was run in Berkeley LOGO aka `ucblogo`) (Further notes: the typos should be easy to spot - in general points should be roughly in a line.)
+(The parameters to `CUBIC` are basically `X1 Y1 X2 Y2 X3 Y3`)
+(So if you have `400 ???
+600 ???
+800 ???` that's ok. if you have `400 ??? -6 ???
+800` that's probably a typo.)

 This is a project to transcribe xkcd #2601, the April Fools post for 2022, to runnable logo code.